cjdbarlow/bedside-notebook/management/trauma/dcs.md

-#Damage Control Surgery + Other Trauma Stuff that Needs to Be Categorised
+#Damage Control Surgery and Resuscitation

-Damage control surgery is the:
-* Control of bleeding
-* Correction of hypothermia, coagulopathy, and acidosis
-* Prior to definitive surgery

-This requires:
+Damage control surgery describes correcting or **temporising immediately life-threatening injuries until** a patient **regains** the **physiological reserve** to **tolerate** definitive **repair**.
+Effect damage control surgery requires:
 * Early patient selection
 * Abbreviated life-saving surgery
 	* Normalise physiology at the expensive of anatomy
 	* May result in early amputation of abbreviated surgery leading to neurovascular deficit, in order to save life

-##Midface Fractures
+Damage control surgery can be divided into **five phases**:
+* Presurgery damage control
-* Airway control important
+* Damage control surgery
-* Blood major issue
-* Laryngoscopy usually straightforward
-* Then realign face
-* Usually interventional radiology in first instance
-* Bite blocks and splints
-* Then surgery in a few days when swelling has improved

-##Impact Brain Apnoea

-##Cryoprecipitate & Transfusion
-* 10-250mg fibrinogen in each bag
-Median 150mg.
-* Give calcium every second unit of blood

-##PRBC
-Physiology:
-* pH 6.5
-* K ⩾25mmol/L

-##TEG/ROTEM
-* Point of care viscoelastic test for measurement of coagulation function

-##Cyclical Hyper-resuscitation

-##Visceral Organ Injury
-* Bradycardia/lack of tachycardiac due to vagal stimulation despite inadequate organ confusion

-##End-Points of Resuscitation
-Values indicating critical physiological derangement include:
-* Temperature ⩽35
-* pH ⩾7.2
+* ICU resuscitation
-* Ionised Calcium ⩽1
-* Plt ⩾50
+* Definitive repair
-* INR ⩾1.5
+* Reconstructive surgery

-* APTT
+* Control of bleeding
-* Fibrinogen level ⩽1
+* Correction of hypothermia, coagulopathy, and acidosis
+* Prior to definitive surgery

 ##DCS Goals